 Finding roaches in your home is never fun, and getting rid of them can be quite the chore.
 If you’ve got a bad infestation, you’ll likely have to call in a professional exterminator to wipe out the problem, but what if you’re just seeing the occasional bug in the kitchen?
-Most store-bought sprays and traps are full of toxic ingredients, so if you've got pets or kids, dealing with roaches is especially concerning.
-Fortunately, there are natural, safe ways to rid your home of roaches and keep them from coming back.
+Skip the store-bought roach repellant options with ingredients you can’t define in favor of the DIY, single-ingredient solutions below.

-Diatomaceous earth is a white powder made from the fossilized remains of diatoms, which are a type of unicellular, hard-shelled algae.
-It's found in many common household products, and if you buy food grade diatomaceous earth, it's safe for pets and people—just not for roaches, as the powder destroys their exoskeletons.
-Once you’ve thoroughly cleaned your apartment and cleared or sealed up any possible roach food sources like crumbs, trash, or easily accessible pet food, mix a little cocoa powder or flour with the diatomaceous earth, and lightly dust it where you’ve seen roaches in your home to get rid of them.
+Once you’ve thoroughly cleaned your apartment and cleared or sealed up any possible roach food sources like crumbs, trash, or easily accessible pet food, lightly dust it where you’ve seen roaches in your home to get rid of them.
 Roaches will also take the bait back to the nest to feed others, fighting your pesky pest problem at the source.